- Robert Altman's "M*A*S*H," premieres.

 All aboard, it's Grand Funk Railroad

 When Springtime came, we migrated north to Portland Boulevard.
 This was a cross-cultural section of Portland at the time populated with white families and black families in fairly equal measure.
 The house we rented was a marvelous 2-story with a full basement and an awesome attic-type room which I occupied.
 That summer taught me much of what was to come.
 I fell in love with the band "Grand Funk Railroad."
 I soon developed an immediate hero-worship with front man Mark Farner who was a great guitarist and resembled an American Indian warrior complete with headband, armband, and played bare-chested constantly.
 For many 70's hard-rocking girls, Farner was the 70's love god.
 For the 70's hard-rocking guys, he was guitarist supreme, and led a 3-man band that was largely responsible for "hard rock" to enjoy the reputation it did.
-One other noteworthy Grand Funk Railroad accomplishment was to beat a Beatles record by selling out the Hollywood Bowl much sooner than they did.
+One other noteworthy Grand Funk Railroad accomplishment was to sell out at the Hollywood Bowl much sooner than The Beatles did.

 Though I stayed with Grand Funk longer than I did most bands, and had their entire catalog of LPs, they went a bit sour when they converted to a 4-piece unit adding keyboards.
 As usual, things changed, good things and people died, and I didn't care to keep up with it all.
 For me, Grand Funk's signature song was "Paranoid" from the second album simply titled "Grand Funk".